pydicom/pynetdicom/docs/user/concepts.rst

 UIDs
 ----
-Unique identifiers (UIDs) are a way of uniquely identifying a wide variety of items in a way that guarantees uniqueness across multiple countries, sites, vendors and equipment.
+Unique identifiers (UIDs) are a way of identifying a wide variety of items in a way that guarantees uniqueness across multiple countries, sites, vendors and equipment.
 The UID identification scheme used by DICOM is based on the numeric form of the OSI Object Identification as defined by `ISO/IEC 8824 <https://www.iso.org/standard/68350.html>`_